TuovinenIlari/Mobile-Trivia-Game/README.md

+# Simple Flutter Trivia App for web and hybrid technologies course.

 Here are some possible features for a trivia game app:

 User authentication: The app could allow users to sign up and log in to their accounts to save their game progress, score, and other preferences.